 Type 302

-Both diameters offer impressive tensile strength and higher breaking loads.
+Both diameters offer impressive tensile strength and handle higher breakage stress.
 A 0.038-inch Type 302 wire is as strong as a 0.045-inch Type 430 wire.
 Type 302 also has better elongation and ductility, so it's less likely to break from stress and easier to bend and unwind.
-This wire offers tensile strength of 95k to 125k psi.
+This wire offers a tensile strength of 95k to 125k psi.

 Type 302 with a 0.038-inch diameter has an average break load of 115 pounds and comes in 1,600-foot coils weighing 6.3 pounds each.
 The 0.045-inch wire has a 165-pound break load and comes in 1,200-foot coils of 6.5 pounds each.